Microchip Your Pet Before It’s Too Late

 Free Microchip Service for Carson City residents

-For the second half of March, our Carson City shelter is going to be providing a FREE microchipping service to any Carson City resident.
+Carson City shelter is providing a FREE microchipping service to any Carson City resident.

 A microchip is a radio-frequency identification transponder that carries a unique identification number, and is roughly the size of a grain of rice.
 When the microchip is scanned by a vet or shelter, it transmits the ID number and owner information.
 A microchip does NOT track location of animal.
 A microchip provides secure, reliable, and permanent identification, which greatly increases the likelihood that your pet, if lost, will be returned home to you.
 A microchip only does its job if it is registered with up-to-date contact information in a pet recovery database.